We are Particle3D

 In short: We Print Bone™.

-We want to give surgeons the power to design bone implants to precisely match patient needs and streamline workflows, thereby increasing quality of care and procedural efficiency while reducing costs.
+We want to give surgeons the power to design bone implants to precisely match patient needs and streamline workflows, thereby improving patient outcomes and procedural efficiency while reducing costs.

 For patients, this entails low risk of adverse effects, optimal functional and aesthetic outcomes and fast recovery.

-Tissue destruction is a far too common condition that afflicts millions each year, from victims of accidents and violence to sufferers of diseases like cancer.
-Today, these patients have to live with titanium in their body for the rest of their lives.
+Bone tissue reconstruction is a surgery performed millions of times each year, from congenital bone defects to victims of accidents and sufferers of diseases like cancer.
+Today, these patients receive harvested bone or live with titanium in their body for the rest of their lives.

 Our implants can be designed to deliver additives, including growth factors, antibiotics and chemotherapy, which can be released over a controlled period of time.
 This usage will have wide ranging benefits for patients and health care providers.